TACC/coe-332-sp21/docs/week10/deployments.rst

 Note also that we have changed the command to redirect the output of the ``echo`` command to the file ``/data/out.txt``.
 This means that we should not expect to see the output in the logs for pod but instead in the file inside the container.

-However, if we list pods we see something curious:
+However, if we create this new deployment and then list pods we see something curious:

 .. code-block:: bash

+  $ kubectl apply -f deployment-pvc.yml
   $ kubectl get pods
     NAME                                    READY   STATUS    RESTARTS   AGE
     hello-deployment-9794b4889-mk6qw        1/1     Running   1          62m